hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 ## Version 5.2.7 Features
 - Added Simplified Chinese support with full localization across the app
-- Fixed an issue where the “Show All / Collapse” toggle could become out of sync
+- Fixed an issue where the “Show All / Collapse” toggle in the noise analysis module was not synchronized with its animation state
 - Improved overall performance and smoothness